-Amounts recognised in the Statement of Financial Activities were:
+Amounts recognised in the statement of financial activities

-2022 2021
+2023 2022

 £'000 £'000

+(000)

-Current service cost (including employee contributions) (933) (684)
+Current service cost (322) (933)

-Net interest cost (39) (24)
+Net interest cost (5) (39)

-Administration (1) (1)
+Administration (3) (1)

-Total operating charge (973) (709)
+Total operating charge (330) (973)

-Changes in the present value of the defined benefit obligations were as follows:
+Changes in the present value of defined benefit obligations were as follows:

-£'000 £ '000

-At 1 September 3,957 2 ,474

-Current service cost 933 684

-Interest cost 68 42

-Actuarial (gain) / loss (2,954) 653

-Benefits paid 10 26

-Employee contributions 80 78

-At 31 August 2,094 3 ,957

-Changes in the fair value of the Trust's share of scheme assets were:

-2022 2021
+2023 2022

 £'000 £'000

+At 1 September 2,094 3,957

+Current service cost 322 933

+Interest cost 90 68

+Actuarial (gain) / loss (653) (2,954)

+Benefits paid 29 10

+Employee contributions 89 80

+At 31 August 1,971 2,094

+Changes in the fair value of the academy's share of scheme assets:

+2023 2022

+£'000 £'000

-At 1 September 1,492 897
+At 1 September 1,810 1,492

-Interest on assets 29 18
+Interest on assets 85 29

-Return on plan assets (excluding net interest on the defined pension liability) (140) 173
+Return on plan assets (excluding net interest on the defined pension liability) (59) (140)

+Other actuarial losses (283) 0

-Employer contributions 340 301
+Employer contributions 334 340

-Employee contributions 80 78
+Employee contributions 89 80

-Administration expenses (1) (1)
+Administration expenses (3) (1)

-Benefits paid 10 26
+Benefits paid 29 10

-At 31 August 1,810 1,492
+At 31 August 2,002 1,810

-21. Ambitious about Autism
+21 Ambitious about Autism

-Ambitious about Autism is a registered UK charity (1063184) limited by guarantee (company number 3375255) and is the sole corporate member of the Trust.
-Ambitious about Autism stands with autistic children and young people so they can be themselves.
-The charity runs services and campaigns for change.
-Through TreeHouse School, The Rise School and Ambitious College, the charity offers specialist education and support.
+Ambitious about Autism is a registered UK charity (1063184), limited by guarantee (company number 03375255) and is the sole corporate member of the Trust.
+Ambitious about Autism is the national charity for children and young people with autism.
+The charity provides services, raise awareness and understanding, and campaign for change.
+Through TreeHouse School, the Rise School and Ambitious College the charity offers specialist education and support.

-Group accounts can be requested by writing to Ambitious about Autism's registered address at The Pears National Centre for Autism Education, Woodside Avenue, London, N10 3JA or found on the website www.ambitiousaboutautism.org.uk.
+Group accounts can be requested by writing to Ambitious about Autism's registered address at The Pears National Centre for Autism Education, Woodside Avenue, London, N10 3JA or found on the website: www.ambitiousaboutautism.org.uk

-22. Related-party transactions
+22 Related party transactions

-Owing to the nature of the Trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the Trust has an interest.
+Owing to the nature of the Trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trust has an interest.
 All transactions involving such organisations are conducted in accordance with the Trust's financial regulations and normal procurement procedures.

-The trustees appointed by Ambitious about Autism have provided their services as trustees for no remuneration.
+The Trustees appointed by Ambitious about Autism have provided their services as Trustees for no remuneration.

-The following related-party transactions took place in the year of account:
+The following related party transactions took place in the year of account.

-Charlotte Warner, a trustee of the Trust (until 15 December 2021), is also a director of Tudor Park Education Trust, which runs Springwest Academy.
-The Rise School holds a contract with Springwest Academy with respect to the procurement of curriculum placements, the provision of caretaker services, grounds maintenance and the car park.
-During the year, the Trust made payments totalling £29k (2021: £34k) to Springwest Academy.
-At the year end, the costs accrued were nil (2021: nil).
+Charlotte Warner, a member of the Rise Governing Body, is also a Chair of the Tudor Park Education Trust, which runs Spring West Academy.
+The Rise School holds a contract with the Spring West Academy with respect to the procurement of curriculum placements, provision of caretaker services, grounds maintenance and the car park.
+During the year, the Trust made payments totalling £28k (2022: £29k) to the Spring West Academy.
+At the year end costs accrued were nil (2022: nil).

-During 2021-22, no donations or donations in kind were received from Ambitious about Autism (2021: nil).
+During 2022-23 no donations or donations in kind were received from Ambitious about Autism (2022: nil).

-Services were provided by Ambitious about Autism at a cost of £697k from September 2021 to August 2022 (2021: £617k).
-These services include finance, education, HR, facilities and IT support.
+Services were provided by Ambitious about Autism at a cost of £910k from September 2022 to August 2023 (2022: £697k).
+These services include Finance, Education, HR, Facilities and IT support.
 These are provided at cost and would otherwise need to be procured commercially.
-The increase is due to the growth in The Rise School.
-At the year end, the costs accrued to be paid to Ambitious about Autism were £237k (2021: £247k).
+The increase is due to the growth in the Rise School.
+At year end costs accrued to be paid to Ambitious about Autism were £303k (2022: £237k).